We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more about declaring your foreign income at Skatteverket's website

-Paid sick leave, parental leave or unemployment benefits from Denmark
+Sick leave, parental leave or unemployment benefits from Denmark

 Have you received Danish social benefits such as sickness or maternity benefits from Udbetaling Danmark or a Danish unemployment insurance fund?
 These are taxed in both Sweden and Denmark, and you can receive credit for the Danish tax in your Swedish tax.